typedb/typedb/README.md

 [Grakn Community](https://grakn.ai/community.html) - a useful page with links to various communication channels such as Slack and our Discussion boards.

 [Contribute To Grakn](https://grakn.ai/pages/contributors/index.html) - Contributions are *very* welcome!
-The link will bring you to a section which covers the contribution process to Grakn.
+The section contains information which covers the contribution process to Grakn.

 ## System Requirements